 Fresh meat and vegetables mean better digestibility

-“Ick factor” aside, the feed-grade ingredients that can end up in pet food are also less desirable as dog food ingredients because they don’t provide as much nutritional value to your dog as real muscle and organ meats do.
-The powdered “meals” and corn and other starchy fillers in kibble may be poorly digested, and result in gas, stomach turmoil, and unpredictable, extra-large, or soft poops.
-Studies have also shown that the extrusion process used to make dried balls of kibble reduces food’s bioavailability—the degree to which your dog’s body tissues can access and use food nutrients.
-As one study concluded, the undesirable effects of extrusion include reduction of protein quality, decrease in palatability and loss of heat-sensitive vitamins.
-So, for dogs who have struggled with stomach problems, many commercial dry diets that are designed to be “easy to digest” may not be the best solution.
+“Ick factor” aside, the feed-grade ingredients that can end up in pet food may not provide as much nutritional value to your dog as real muscle and organ meats do.
+The powdered “meals” and corn often found in kibble may be poorly digested, and result in gas, stomach turmoil, and unpredictable, extra-large, or soft poops.
+So, for dogs who have struggled with stomach problems, many commercial dry diets that are advertised to be “easy to digest” may not be the best solution.

 The Farmer’s Dog recipes are made from lightly cooked, fresh meats and vegetables.
-Our own feeding trials, and industry research, show that this kind of fresh food is highly digestible— more digestible than extruded kibble.
+Research shows that this kind of fresh food is highly digestible— more digestible than typical kibble.
 That means your dog is absorbing and using the powerful nutrients in the food.